Mishy Jacobson

 — David Greenham, The Arts Fuse

-Mishy worked intensively on new play development during the 2017 National Playwrights Conference (NPC) and National Music Theater Conference (NMTC) at the Eugene O’Neill Theater center where she acted in staged readings with the NTI Theatermakers.
-She was also an apprentice for new plays, including “Queens,” written by the 2018 Pulitzer Prize Winner in drama and recent Tony Nominee, Martyna Majok, and directed by Danya Taymor.
-Mishy worked with Tina Packer (Founding Artistic Director of Shakespeare & Company, author and performer of Women of Will: The Remarkable Evolution of Shakespeare's Female Characters) on developing Honor, Shame, and Violence: A Shakespeare Anthology Project, for which she played Juliet.
-Mishy produced The Renaissance Reborn with the Classical Theatre of Harlem's Ty Jones (Producing Artistic Director of the Classical Theatre of Harlem and NAACP and OBIE Award Winner) and Carl Cofield (Associate Artistic Director of the Classical Theatre of Harlem and Chair of NYU Grad Acting).
+She worked extensively on new play development during the 2017 National Playwrights Conference and National Music Theater Conference at the Eugene O’Neill Theater Center, where she performed in staged readings.
+Mishy was an apprentice for Queens, written by Martyna Majok (Pulitzer Prize Winner in Drama and Tony nominee), and directed by Danya Taymor.
+She also collaborated with Tina Packer, Founding Artistic Director of Shakespeare & Co., on Honor, Shame, and Violence: A Shakespeare Anthology Project, where she played Juliet.
+Additionally, Mishy produced The Renaissance Reborn with Ty Jones (Producing Artistic Director of the Classical Theatre of Harlem) and Carl Cofield (Associate Artistic Director of the Classical Theatre of Harlem and Chair of NYU Grad Acting).

 Mishy is also a passionate visual artist, writer, photographer, and singer who studied classical piano for 14+ years at the Levine School of Music and with Juilliard alum and world-class pianist, Jose Ramos-Santana.